Behavioural Economics

 Heuristics

-Heuristics, which are commonly defined as mental shortcuts or rules of thumb that simplify decisions, represent a process of substituting a difficult question with an easier one and can be seen in much of our grocery shopping behaviour.
+Heuristics, commonly defined as mental shortcuts or rules of thumb that simplify decision-making, involve substituting a difficult question with an easier one and can be seen in much of our grocery shopping behaviour.

 Inequity aversion

 Human resistance to inequitable outcomes is known as ‘inequity aversion’, which occurs when people prefer fairness and resist inequalities.
-In some instances, inequity aversion is disadvantageous, as people are willing to forego a gain, in order to prevent another person from receiving a superior reward.
+In some instances, inequity aversion is disadvantageous, as people are willing to forgo a gain to prevent another person from receiving a superior reward.

 Loss aversion